 |Duration of Module||Term 1: 11 weeks;|

 This module provides an introduction into the development of Greek historiography and focuses on Herodotus, Thucydides, Xenophon and Arrian.
-Its aim is to acquaint students with the general features of these historians, in relation to the history and literature of the Greek world, and engage students in in-depth thinking into central issues of ancient historiography in general like the establishment of truth, the role of authority, the art of story-telling, the construction of outsiders and of the past.
-Students will learn how to analyse, evaluate and use texts, and how to relate their style and content to the wider context of literary developments, and to analyse and evaluate the place of these texts within the Greek historiographical tradition.
+Its aim is to acquaint you with the general features of these historians, in relation to the history and literature of the Greek world, and engage you in in-depth thinking into central issues of ancient historiography in general like the establishment of truth, the role of authority, the art of story-telling, the construction of outsiders and of the past.
+You will learn how to analyse, evaluate and use texts, and how to relate their style and content to the wider context of literary developments, and to analyse and evaluate the place of these texts within the Greek historiographical tradition.

 ILO: Module-specific skills

 - 1. Describe, evaluate and analyse the basic features of the histories of Herodotus, Thucydides,Xenophon and Arrian, and compare these historians with one another